Babylon 5: In the Beginning: Plot

 The Minbari faction that feels the war has caused enough senseless bloodshed—led by Delenn, who has learned that Dukhat believed an alliance with humans would be necessary to defeat the Shadows—uses this as an opportunity to engage in peace talks with Earth.
-However, the Centauri discover that the humans are having a secret meeting that is being brokered by the Narn, a rival of the Centauri.
+The Centauri discover that the humans are having a secret meeting that is being brokered by the Narn, rivals of the Centauri.
 Not understanding the purpose of the meeting, the Centauri bomb the peace conference, with neither the humans nor Minbari suspecting their intervention.
 All hope for peace is lost, and humanity's losses at the hands of the Minbari continue for two more years.

 In a last, desperate effort, the President of Earth orders all available ships to form a "line" around the planet in an attempt to delay the Minbari to give some humans time to flee the planet.
 During the battle, a human pilot, Jeffrey Sinclair, is captured for interrogation.
 The Grey Council is startled to discover that he possesses the soul of the revered Minbari religious leader Valen.
 Delenn infers that the reincarnation of Valen as a human is a signal that the humans must not be destroyed, and so the Minbari surrender to the defenseless Earth forces.
-Because of the damage this revelation could do to their own culture, they keep the reason for the surrender a secret.

-In the wake of the war, Earth plans to build a space station, the Babylon 5, that will serve as a venue for peaceful collaboration to prevent future wars.
+Because of the damage this revelation could do to their society, they keep the reason for the surrender a secret.
+In the wake of the war, Earth plans to create a space station that will serve as a venue for peaceful collaboration to prevent future wars; these plans will ultimately result in the creation of Babylon 5.

 After the children leave him, Londo views Delenn and Sheridan being held captive in the Centauri palace.
-Toasting them as his friends, he begins drinking heavily, and orders the prisoners to be brought to him in one hour.
+Toasting them as his friends, he begins drinking heavily and orders the prisoners to be brought to him in one hour.